ruankie/pydata23-synth-data/slides/main-slides.md

 ---

-## What are the tools and methods we used to generate and load synthetic data using Python?
+## 🛠️ Tools and methods for generating synthetic data

-- In this talk, we will share our experience of creating synthetic data for different use cases, such as customer profiles, transactions, and time series
+- In this talk, I'll show you how you can create synthetic data
-- We will demonstrate how we used some statistical methods and Python packages such as Faker to generate realistic synthetic data
+- Using a Python package called Faker
-- We will also show how we used Flyway to load the synthetic data into a Postgres database and perform repeatable deployments
+- And how to use Flyway to load the synthetic data into a Postgres database for repeatable deployments

 ---